jackgallivan/8080-emulator-space-invaders/README.md

 1. Install the prerequisite packages to your operating system.

-   - On Linux: Install the SDL2 and SDL_mixer development libaries
+   - On Linux: Install the SDL2 and SDL_mixer development libraries

       ```
       $ sudo apt-get update